 VOLUNTEER IN GHANA

-Journey to equatorial Ghana, known for its coastal landscape of unspoiled, palm-lined beaches, magnificent rivers surrounded by fecund tropical forests teeming with butterfly life, birds and Mona monkeys swinging through the treetops.
+Journey to equatorial Ghana, known for its coastal landscape of unspoiled, palm-lined beaches, magnificent lakes and rivers surrounded by fecund tropical forests teeming with butterfly life, birds and Mona monkeys swinging through the treetops.
 Ghana also has a rich cultural heritage stretching far into the early medieval ages, and it is here that we aim to support communities in their efforts to improve the quality of basic education offered at schools and provide women with the support they need to become more financially independent and socially empowered.

 In your free time, take a walk around a nearby market to try on kente garments, known by the people of Ghana as ‘the cloth of kings’ and sample Ghanaian delicacies like freshly roasted plantains and cocoyam chips at the food stalls, while enjoying the rhythms of local musicians.

 In 2017, we were invited to set up education, gender equality, and community development volunteer programs in Ghana.
-Since then we have been in discussion with various stakeholders including governmental organisations, local NGOs, schools, and women’s rights groups to create a platform for international volunteers to contribute to local sustainable development projects could help them achieve their goals.
+Since then we have been in discussion with various stakeholders including governmental organisations, local NGOs, schools, and women’s rights groups to create a platform for international volunteers to contribute to local sustainable development projects that assist these organisations to achieve their goals.

 GVI does not support orphanage volunteering.
 For more information see our stance on orphanage volunteering.
 We also support ChildSafe, a global child protection initiative, and regularly review our comprehensive Child and Vulnerable Adult Protection policy.
 All our staff and participants are required to complete a police background check before arrival on the program, and on-site child protection training is provided once they arrive in the host country.
 We also protect children from cyber and real-world threats by ensuring that our marketing follows child protection best practices.